colourisgood/colourisgood.github.io/about.markdown

 <br/><br/>
 It started with the name.

 The name **Colour is Good** came to me during the pandemic and sprung out of my deep desire to cultivate a creative space where I could pursue my artistic passions as well as contribute to positive change in the world.
-Colour is Good is a phrase which declares the importance of **acknowledging**, **respecting**, and **celebrating** diverse, nuanced, colourful experiences and is my small way of protesting a colour blind society (the sociological definition not the eye condition ;)).
+Colour is Good is a phrase which declares the importance of **acknowledging**, **respecting**, and **celebrating** diverse, nuanced, colourful experiences and is my small way of protesting a colour blind society (the sociological definition not the eye condition :wink:).

 Another reason I created Colour is Good was to have a safe place where I could give myself the freedom to make things for the pure joy of it.
 I feel so fortunate to have access to create in this way.
 It is my privilege and hope to extend to others through Colour is Good the pursuit of creativity.